Boston Family Immigration & Green Card Attorneys Helping You Bring Your Loved Ones to the U.S. with Confidence

 The immediate family of the applicant may be eligible to obtain U.S. permanent residency with all its benefits, at the same time the applicant receives it.
 Permanent residency allows all family members to live, study and/or work legally in the U.S.

-What is a derivative beneficiary?
+What is a Derivative Beneficiary?

 A derivative beneficiary is a spouse or child of an individual who was named as the primary or main beneficiary of a visa application or residency petition, if the type of petition allows family members to be included.
 For example: